Etter Lab Umass Header

 To test the hypotheses outlined above, we took 28 epibenthic sled samples along a depth gradient from south of Cape Cod, Massachusetts to Bermuda (Fig. 1).
 The samples were taken evenly spaced from 1000-5000m depth along the transect shown in Fig. 1.
 We also sampled more intensively between 2500 and 3500m to test hypothesis 2 and at abyssal depths to test hypothesis 3.
 The transect parallels the Gay Head- Bermuda transect (GBT) of the Woods Hole Oceanographic sampling program of the 1960s to allow us to ultimately test temporal changes in haplotype frequencies of mtDNA.

 Fig. 1.
 Numbers indicate location of the Woods Hole Oceanographic Institution's benthic samples (Sanders 1977) used in our previous genetic work.
-Solid line and abyssal circle indicate our planned sampling transect.
+Solid line and abyssal circle indicate our recent sampling transect.

 Fig. 5.
 Sampling locations to test ocean-wide patterns of population structure and the improtance of the mid-Atlantic ridge in isolating populations